Papaver setigerum DC.

 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

 Apply a balanced liquid or granular fertilizer if newly emerging foliage has a yellowish appearance.
-Use the fertilizer in accordance with label recommendations.
-As a general rule, Poppies require no supplemental fertilization if granular fertilizer or compost are incorporated into the soil at planting time… – See more at: How to Grow and Care for Corn Poppy
+Use the fertilizer following label recommendations.
+As a general rule, Poppies require no supplemental fertilization if granular fertilizer or compost are incorporated into the soil at planting time.
+See more at How to Grow and Care for Corn Poppy.

 - Back to genus Papaver

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin